donaldboulton/publiuslogic/src/pages/blog/google-maps+react-hooks.md

 }
 ```

-To use it, simply grab a free Google Maps API key from [Google's cloud console](https://console.cloud.google.com) ([here's a guide for that](https://developers.google.com/maps/documentation/javascript/get-api-key)) and either add it to your .env file or paste it in directly for GOOGLE_MAPS_API_KEY.
+To use it, simply grab a free Google Maps API key from [Google cloud console](https://console.cloud.google.com) ([here is a guide for that](https://developers.google.com/maps/documentation/javascript/get-api-key)) and either add it to your .env file or paste it in directly for GOOGLE_MAPS_API_KEY.

 Then simply drop in the above Map component wherever you would like to display a Google map.